okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 1. In the Admin Console, go to **Customizations** > **Emails**.
 (If you enabled multibrand customization, go to **Customizations** > **Brands**, and then select the brand you want.
 In the **Domains** tab, in the **Email** section, click **Add domain**).

 2. In the **Email address** field, enter the email address that you want to send the system notification emails from.
-This is what displays in the emails sent to your users.
+This is displayed in the emails sent to your users.

 3. In the **Name of email sender** field, enter the name of sender.
 This name appears as the sender in the emails sent to your users.